-The tour usually runs approximately 45 minutes to an hour, but can be as long
+The tour usually runs approximately an hour, but can be as long

 or as short as you like.

-If you'd like to schedule a private tour, just call or Email us and we can
+If you'd like to schedule a tour, just call or Email us and we can

 arrange a date and time that is convenient for both of us.